Skip to content

 This panel exists because Ishvana treats agent transparency as a product feature rather than a developer setting.
 You’re paying for a tool that runs agents on your behalf, and you deserve to know whether those agents are doing their job.
 The Agent Overview panel is how that promise gets kept in practice — not as marketing copy, but as real numbers you can check any time.

 The more subtle benefit is that it changes how you talk about problems.
 “Something felt off today” is a vague complaint you can’t act on.
-“GameMaster’s stat generation success rate dropped 15% after I switched to a cheaper model yesterday” is a specific claim backed by data, and now you know exactly what to do about it.
+“GameMaster’s stat generation success rate dropped 15% after the handler changed yesterday” is a specific claim backed by data, and now you know exactly where to look.
 The panel turns vibes into metrics.